trevorwslee/MCE-DumbDisplay/README.md

 - clear() -- clear the screen
 - jumpHome() -- move to home (center of screen) without drawing
 - jumpTo(x: number, y: number) -- go to a position on screen without drawing
-- penFilled(fillPen: boolean) -- set whether pen filled (with fill color); note that when pen filled, drawn shape will be filled
+- penFilled(fillPen: boolean) -- set whether pen filled (with fill color); note that when pen filled, drawn shape - penTextSize(size: number) -- set the size of text (the default pen text size depends on your phone setting) will be filled
 - layer() -- return the layer object to be used for some functions of DumbDisplay

 DumbDisplay: